 This proposal suggests the BPF to focus on how users' data is collected, analysed and used, and to establish a dialogue on best practices to ensure that this data is used to bring benefit and not to harm users.
 This includes the question on how users can be taught and empowered to protect themselves and their data.
+The BPF proposal covers users' data shared and collected in an internet context, this includes but is not limited to data collected via IoT devices.

-The BPF can build on the work of the BPF IoT, Big Data, AI, that looked at major policy questions that arise when the 3 technologies are used in concert in an internet context.
-The BPF would look at different ways users' data is shared and collected, this includes but is not limited to data collected via IoT devices.
+The BPF can build on the work of the BPF IoT, Big Data, AI, that looked at major policy questions that arise when IoT, Big Data, AI technologies are used in concert in an internet context.